simonmichael/hledger/hledger/Hledger/Cli/Commands/Run.md

 It's ok to use the `run` command recursively within a command script.

 You may find some differences in behaviour between `run` command lines and normal hledger command lines.
-For example, with `run`,

-- the command name must be written first, options afterward
+`run` is a little stricter;
-- full command names or official abbreviations (as in the command list) must be used
+eg it requires full command names or official abbreviations (as seen in the commands list), and command options must be written after the command name.

 ### Examples